syscoin/HWI/docs/ledger.md

 # Ledger Nano S

 The Ledger Nano S is supported by HWI.
-Note that the Bitcoin App must be installed and running on the device.
+Note that the Syscoin App must be installed and running on the device.

 Currently implemented commands: